 - 4 oz gluten free or reduced fat Graham crackers

 - 3/4 cup canned fat free evaporated milk

 - 1/4 cup egg whites, from 2 large eggs

 - 1/2 tsp vanilla extract

-Stir together the sugar and water in a small sauce pan and heat on high heat until boiling and and it starts to turn a nice amber color, 5 min, shut the fire and swirl in the pan for another minute
+- Stir together the sugar and water in a small sauce pan and heat on high heat until boiling and and it starts to turn a nice amber color, 5 min, turn off the heat and swirl in the pan for another minute

 - Meanwhile, while you are caramelizing the sugar using a hand mixer with a whip attachment, whip the egg whites and cream of tarter on medium high until soft peaks form, turn to medium low and very slowly pour in the hot sugar syrup turn to high and whip until very thick and glossy, about 2 to 3 minutes.
 Blend in vanilla.